DhruvDobhal97/Deploying-Cloud-Infra/README.md

 # Deploying-Cloud-Infra
 Welcome to the Cloud Microservices Deployment project!
-This project showcases a Python Flask-based microservice deployed across leading cloud platforms: AWS ECS Fargate, GCP Cloud Run, and Azure Container Instances.
+This project showcases a Python Flask-based microservice deployed across leading cloud platform: AWS ECS Fargate.
 By leveraging containerization with Docker and automated CI/CD pipelines, this project demonstrates a secure, highly available, and scalable cloud architecture.

 The goal of this project is to highlight the use of cloud-native tools and Well-Architected Framework principles (Operational Excellence, Security, Reliability, Performance Efficiency, and Cost Optimization) in deploying microservices.

-This project uses Docker containerization and CI/CD pipelines to streamline deployment on **AWS**, **GCP**, and **Azure**.
+This project uses Docker containerization and CI/CD pipelines to streamline deployment on **AWS**.
 # Cloud Microservices Deployment - Flask Application 🚀

-This repository contains a **Python Flask microservice** deployed across **AWS ECS Fargate**, **GCP Cloud Run**, and **Azure Container Instances**.
+This repository contains a **Python Flask microservice** deployed across **AWS ECS Fargate**.
 The infrastructure for AWS is provisioned using **Terraform**, ensuring repeatable, reliable, and automated deployments.

 ---